owlbarn/tutorial/book/case-image-inception/README.md

 In Python, we use the [h5py](https://www.h5py.org/) library, and in OCaml we use [hdf5-ocaml](https://github.com/vbrankov/hdf5-ocaml).

 The method to save or load hdf5 data files are fixed, but the methods to retrieve data from model files vary depending on the type of original files.
-For example, if we choose to import weight form a TensorFlow model, we do something like this to achieves the weight data of each layer:
+For example, if we choose to import weight form a TensorFlow model, we do something like this to achieve the weight data of each layer:

 ```python
 ...